wangsun6/android-upi-payment/README.md

 ```
 ---
 ### Extra function-> getExistingUpiApps():
-If developer wants to check existing upi apps.
-Developer can hide(visibility) "Pay using Upi App" button  if there is no upi app present.
+To check existing upi apps. eg. Developer can hide(visibility) "Pay using Upi App" button  if there is no upi app present.

 ### Java
 eg.